SiddiqSoft/arrp/docs/pages/api.md

 - `capacity`: Maximum number of resources the pool can hold
 - `size`: Number of resources currently in the pool
 - `load`: Total resources (in pool + checked out)
-- `invalidated`: Number of invalidated resources
+- `invalidated`: Number of invalidated resources (reserved for future use)
 - `checkedout`: Number of resources currently checked out
 - `counters`: Operation counters
   - `autoreturns`: Number of automatic resource returns (via default factory callback)